Skip to content

 jjj problem edit "button spacing" --priority high

-A P3 cosmetic issue becomes P1 if your CEO is demo-ing the product tomorrow.
-A P1 bug becomes P3 if a workaround is found and the affected feature is being replaced.
+A low-priority cosmetic issue becomes high if your CEO is demo-ing the product tomorrow.
+A high-priority bug becomes low if a workaround is found and the affected feature is being replaced.

 Resolving Problems